SAP-archive/docs/concepts/monitor/training_analytics.md

 On the **Monitor** tab, the **Training Analytics** section helps you to build a great dataset for your bot.
 These analytics are only available for bots with more than 5 intents and more than 30 sentences by intents.

 Your dataset (that is, all the intents and entities that you created and trained) is a fundamental element of your bot.
-If your bot isn't well-trained (meaning your dataset isn't well-structured or is incomplete), your bot won't correctly understand the messages from users, and the conversational experience will be disappointing.
+If your bot isn't well-trained (meaning your dataset isn't well-structured or is incomplete), your bot won't be able to correctly understand messages from users, resulting in a disappointing conversational experience.

 ## Your intent classification benchmark

 At the top of the page, you can run a benchmark.
 It will trigger several processes to measure the performance of your dataset and give you insights on how to improve it.

-A benchmark can be really long and take hours, depending on the size of your bot, you can have an idea here.
+A benchmark can be really long and take hours, depending on the size of your bot, but you can have an idea here.

 You can only run one benchmark at a time for your bot.